codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ## Using the Codefresh Runner

-Once installed the Runner is fully automated.
-It polls on its own the Codefresh SAAS (by default every ten seconds) and creates automatically all resources needed for running pipelines.
+Once installed, the Runner is fully automated.
+It polls the Codefresh SAAS (by default every ten seconds) on its own and automatically creates all resources needed for running pipelines.

-Once installation is complete, you should see the cluster of the runner as a new [Runtime environment](https://g.codefresh.io/account-admin/account-conf/runtime-environments) in Codefresh at your *Account Settings*, in the respective tab.
+Once installation is complete, you should see the cluster of the runner as a new [Runtime environment](https://g.codefresh.io/account-admin/account-conf/runtime-environments) in Codefresh in your *Account Settings*, in the respective tab.

 {% include image.html
   lightbox="true"